Financial Services Legislation Amendment Act

 The Government has passed new legislation that changes how financial advice is regulated in New Zealand.

 What's happening, and when

-The new financial advice regime will come into effect in June 2020, and the exact date will be shared in the coming months.
+The new financial advice regime will come into effect on 29 June 2020.

 Who can give advice, and how